 It’s right under our noses: membership and volunteerism – the two things we, as a community, can lay claim to owning.

-And the thing is, we NEED to innovate in both of these areas, because they’re key to our operations and they’re in the midst of being subjected to some pretty powerful generational forces.
+And the thing is, we NEED to innovate in both of these areas, because they’re key to our operations and they’re in the midst of being subjected to some pretty powerful forces.

-To paraphrase the always-provocative Scott Briscoe (and I linked to this post recently in my regular Wednesday What I’m Reading feature): we’re inundating our members with too much irrelevant crap.
 No wonder they “don’t pay attention!” (how often have you said that?)
 They aren’t interested in 75% of what we keep insisting on telling them about – no wonder we can’t get their attention about the 25% that actually matters to them.

 We need to be thinking seriously, innovating seriously, about how that affects the membership model NOW.
 Hell, we needed to start thinking about this yesterday.

-So what do you think?
-What are you doing to address generational change and how it will affect the building blocks of your organization?
-Where else can associations innovate?
+What are you doing to address these forces and how they will affect the building blocks of your organization?

-• Nice post, Elizabeth (and not just because it links to Acronym!)
+Nice post, Elizabeth (and not just because it links to Acronym!)

 I don't want to steal my own thunder (all right, maybe more of a base drum or even just a loud thwack) but Jamie Notter's post today made me do some thinking and I have a half-written post that will go on Acronym at some point.
 One of the things in that post will be the idea of forcing yourself to consider what your organization would possibly look like in a postdues scenario.